 The lower portion of the dialog lists the device name and the name for each of the selected ASIO device's ports.
 You can use these controls to customize input and output port names.
-For more information, see "Customizing ASIO port naming" on page 615.
+For more information, see "Customizing ASIO port naming" below